Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Industrial relations is the management of work-related obligations and entitlements between employers and their employees.
 On 1 January 2010, Queensland's industrial relations for the private sector moved from a state system to a national system, legislated through the Fair Work Act 2009.
+Some entitlements remained under the Queensland Industrial Relations Act 2016 including administering industrial relations for the public sector, local government and other state responsibilities not provided for in the national system.

 The Fair Work Commission